-- Educate healthcare professionals — including the next generation of mental-health providers — about this little-known but crucial turning point in the history of psychiatry.
+- Educating healthcare professionals about this turning point in LGBTQ history

 “CURED is not just a brilliantly told story, it is a call to honor our legacy of activism and empowerment by continuing the fight to end conversion therapy once and for all.” —Mathew Shurka, Co-Founder & Chief Strategist, Born Perfect